wazuh/wazuh-documentation/source/cloud-service/your-environment/limits.rst

 Dashboards, visualizations, and queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This limit governs the number of dashboards, visualizations, and queries that can be executed concurrently, as well as their efficiency and impact on performance.
-While Wazuh Cloud ensures optimal performance and responsiveness, it is important to note that the quality and efficiency of queries, visualizations, and dashboards created by users also play a significant role.
+This limit governs the concurrent execution of dashboards, visualizations, and queries, affecting their efficiency and performance impact.
+While Wazuh Cloud ensures optimal performance and responsiveness, it's important to note that the quality and efficiency of user-created queries, visualizations, and dashboards also play a significant role.
 Users are responsible for creating well-optimized queries and visualizations to maximize the effectiveness and efficiency of their operations within the Wazuh interface.

 API rate limits
 ^^^^^^^^^^^^^^^